 We all know about Halloween and the custom of trick or treating on the night of October 31st.
-But what is Halloween all about, what are the origins of Halloween and why is this post even on a genealogy and family website?
+But what is Halloween all about?
+Just why is it celebrated?

 Halloween (Hallowe’en or All Hallow’s Evening) – October 31st

 All Saints’ Day (All Hallows) – November 1st

 This holiday has its origins around 2,000 years ago and is thought to have originated from the Celts.
 These people lived in what is now known as Ireland, the United Kingdom and northern France.

 The Celtic festival of Samhain celebrated and paid homage to the dead on October 31st.
 The Celts believed that the dead would return to earth on Samhain.
 They would offer sacrifices and light bonfires.